 We’ve been using Blake’s “lawn mowing beer”.
 We keep it cold in our second fridge every summer, solely for the purpose of having a light beer to quench Blake’s thirst after mowing the yard.

 A bonus with this particular beer, is that it has a tall, skinny can.
 There are other lawn mowing beers that feature this kind of can, too.
 I like how the taller can sits inside the beer can chicken holder, helping to prop the chicken up just a bit higher.

-I can’t even describe how much I like this beer can chicken recipe.
+I can’t even describe how much I like this beer can chicken.
 It makes me happy.
-And it makes the rest of my family happy.
+And it makes the entire rest of my family happy.

 It’s a total win-win.